-Of the 8 original safari lodges, four are situated in the Kruger National Park area of South Africa, those being Sabi Sabi, Londolozi, MalaMala and Motswari.
-The other 4 were situated in Botswana and Zimbabwe.
+Of the 8 original safari lodges, four are situated in the Greater Kruger National Park Conservancy area of South Africa, those being Sabi Sabi, Londolozi and MalaMala.
+All three are situated in the private Sabi Sand Reserve which falls within the Greater Kruger National Park Conservancy The other 4 are situated in Botswana and Zimbabwe.

-Today every landowner who has a sizable piece of land and game on their property and who has built a lodge (of sorts) now operates a game farm/game reserve/nature reserve offering wildlife safaris.
+Today every landowner who has a sizable piece of land and game (wild animals) on their property, either found there naturally, or that have been re-introduced, and who has built a lodge (of sorts) now operates a game farm/game reserve/nature reserve offering wildlife safaris.

-There are game reserves which are known as “soft” reserves, meaning that they have animals like antelope, monkeys, giraffe etc roaming free, but none of the “Big 5”.
-The Big 5 are lion, leopard, elephant, rhino and buffalo, and were given the name “Big 5” by the early big game hunters as these 5 animals were, and still are, the most dangerous animals in the African bush to hunt.
+There are “game reserves” which are known as “soft” reserves,” meaning that they have animals like antelope, monkeys, giraffe etc roaming free, but none of the “Big 5”.
+The Big 5 are lion, leopard, elephant, rhino and buffalo, and were given the name “Big 5” by the early big game hunters as these 5 animals species were, and still are, the most dangerous animals in the African bush to hunt.

-Then there are game reserves that have all the “soft” game free roaming and the “Big 5” are in separate areas camped off from the other game.
+Then there are game reserves that have all the “soft” game (animals) free roaming and the “Big 5” are kept in separate areas, camped off from the other game, so that the carnivores do not eat them!
 This is like doing a wildlife safari in a theme park or zoo at any major city in the world.
 I’m sure this is not the type of wildlife safari you are looking for?

-Many land owners have come to realize the wealth in offering wildlife safaris to overseas tourists, after all that’s one of the two main reasons to come to South Africa, the other is her scenic beauty, Cape Town and surrounds.
+Many landowners have come to realize the wealth in offering wildlife safaris to overseas tourists, after all, a wildlife safari is one of the two main reasons people come to South Africa.
+The other is her scenic beauty like Cape Town, the Winelands, the Garden Route and many other natural beauty spots throughout the country.
 Some of these landowners have “rehabilitated” old farmlands and cattle farms to wildlife game reserves, again offering wildlife safaris.
-Some of these reserves like Phinda in KwaZulu/Natal and Shamwari in the Eastern Cape, and are quite remarkable in the job that the ecologists have done in converting old cattle farms into pristine African bush.
-But these are few and far between.
+Some of these reserves, like Phinda in KwaZulu/Natal, and Shamwari, in the Eastern Cape are quite remarkable in the job that the ecologists have done in converting old cattle farms into pristine African bush.
+But these Game Reserves are few and far between.

-Wildlife safaris are now offered from the southern tip of the African continent, Cape Town, north to the Limpopo Rivers, the border between South Africa and Zimbabwe.
-There are “reserves” and then there are “reserves” Make sure the safari that you book live up to your expectations of “I dreamt of Africa” It’s interesting to note that the last two elephants in the Cape Town area where shot in the Hout Bay area as long ago as 1689!!
+Wildlife safaris are now offered from the southern tip of the African continent, in Cape Town, north to the Limpopo River, the border between South Africa and Zimbabwe.
+So…..
+There are “reserves,” and then there are “reserves”!
+Make sure the safari that you book, lives up to your expectations of, “I dreamt of Africa”!
+It’s interesting to note that the last two elephants in the Cape Town area where shot in the Hout Bay area as long ago as 1689!!

-Without doubt, the best areas in South Africa for game viewing and for a real wildlife safari are in the areas that since time immemorial, have been home to all the Southern African wild animals.
-This is either Hluhluwe/Umfolozi Game Reserve in KwaZulu/Natal (Est. 1897) and the Kruger National Park which was proclaimed a National Park in 1926.
+Without doubt, the best areas in South Africa for game viewing and for a real wildlife safari, are in the areas that since time immemorial, have been home to all the Southern African wild animals.
+This is either the Hluhluwe/Umfolozi Game Reserve, in KwaZulu/Natal (Est. 1897), the Trans-Kalagadi National Park, and the Kruger National Park, which was proclaimed a National Park in 1926.